 Ovett is a tiny town located in the state of Mississippi.
 With a population of 183 people and just one neighborhood, Ovett is the 267th largest community in Mississippi.

-Unlike some towns, Ovett isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Ovett are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Ovett is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Ovett is a town of managers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Ovett who work in management occupations (83.61%), office and administrative support (0.00%), and sales jobs (0.00%).

-Ovett’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Ovett’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Ovett is worth considering.